 A Big Impact

-During the follow up lunch, details were shared on how new mothers were bringing their babies home and placing the sleeping infants in boxes, dresser drawers or on their own beds because they could not afford a proper crib.
+During the follow up lunch, details were shared on how new mothers were bringing their babies home and placing the sleeping infants in boxes, dresser drawers, or on their own beds because they could not afford a proper crib.
 Some of these babies didn’t survive the night.
-Karen was presented with a list of how many cribs were needed, the cost of mattresses, blankets and beds.
+Karen was presented with a list of how many cribs were needed, the cost of mattresses, blankets, and beds.
 In all, a total of $10,000 was needed.

-Sadly, Karen Dunigan passed away on April 15, 2014 after a battle with cancer.
-Karen saw people for their strengths and realized that when 100 or more people come together in a room, each person becomes a powerful force for doing good work while lifting up your community.
+Sadly, Karen Dunigan passed away on April 15, 2014, after a battle with cancer.
+Karen saw people for their strengths and realized when one hundred or more people come together in a room, each person becomes a powerful force for doing excellent work while lifting up their community.
 We are each strong in our own right, but together we are stronger.
-Karen knew this, applauded it and was so very proud of 100+ Women Who Care.
+Karen knew this, applauded it and was so enormously proud of 100+ Women Who Care.